wbcsd/data-exchange-protocol/decisions/log/0032-cross-sectoral-standards.md

         It MUST be a non-empty array and MUST contain only the following values without duplicates:

         : ISO14067
-        :: for the ISO 14067 standard
+        :: for the ISO 14067 Standard
         : ISO14083
-        :: for the ISO 14083 standard
+        :: for the ISO 14083 Standard
         : PACT Framework v1
         :: for version 1 of the PACT Framework
         : PACT Framework v2
         :: for version 2 of the PACT Framework
         : PACT Framework v2.1
-        :: for version 2.1 of the PACFramework
+        :: for version 2.1 of the PACT Framework
         : GHGP Product
-        :: for the Greehouse Gas Protocol (GHGP) Product standard : PAS 2050
+        :: for the Greehouse Gas Protocol (GHGP) Product Standard : PAS 2050
-        :: for the Publicly AvailablSpecification (PAS) 2050 : ISO14040-44
+        :: for the Publicly Available Specification (PAS) 2050 : ISO14040-44
-        :: for the ISO 14044-44 standard
+        :: for the ISO 14044-44 Standard
         : PEF
         :: for the EU [Product Environmental Footprint Guide](https://ec.europa.eu/environment/archives/eussd/pdf/footprint/PEF%20methodology%20final%20draft.pdf)